FAQs

 Is the school co-educational?

-From preschool through second grade, both boys and girls will study together.
+From preschool through second grade, both boys and girls will generally study together.
 Beginning in the third grade, boys and girls will be educated separately.

 What grades do you offer?